imagej/imagej.github.io/_pages/learn/headless.md

 Since ImageJ 1.x was devised as a desktop application, everything -- including macros -- works through the GUI.
 For example, a simple `run("Open...");` will look for the action in the menu.

-On MacOSX, there is no problem: Aqua provides GUI-independent text rendering (mapping to the actual display using anti-aliasing).
+On macOS, there is no problem: Aqua provides GUI-independent text rendering (mapping to the actual display using anti-aliasing).
 There, running in headless mode allows instantiating GUI elements such as the menu bar.

 # Possible solutions